teatimeguest/setup-texlive-action/README.md

   run: tlmgr --version
 ```

-The action installs TeX Live with
+The action will install TeX Live with
-`scheme-infraonly` for `2016` or later versions, and
+`scheme-infraonly` for versions `2016` and later, and
-`scheme-minimal` for the other versions.
+`scheme-minimal` for other versions.
 If you want to install additional packages, you can use the `packages` input:

 ```yaml